ShutoAraki/YouTube_MP3_Converter/README.md

 You can add these MP3 files to your Spotify playlist using Local Files on your Spotify Desktop app.
 See [here](https://support.spotify.com/us/using_spotify/features/listen-to-local-files/) for more details.

+## Future enhancements

+So far, there are only 39 lines of Python script.
+Obviously this is my one-night project, but please contribute and make it better!

+- Write a bash script so that you don't have to copy and paste the title every time (or find/create a way to crop the MP3 with only `youtube-dl`).

+- Add the songs to your Spotify playlist using Spotify Web API.

+- Make this script a web app.

+- Develop a Machine Learning model to detect when a song starts and ends in a video.